A brand new United Kingdom 50p series has been announced and the news is so colossal it’s sure to shake the coin collecting community!

 So without further delay, let’s take a closer look at the designs of these coins…

-The second coin in the incredibly popular Dinosauria 50p series has JUST been released and features the Iguanodon.
+The final coin in the incredibly popular Dinosauria 50p series has JUST been released and features the Hylaeosaurus.

 Distinctively, the Iguanodon had large spikes on their thumbs which you can see clearly in the intricate details of the coin design.

 It is thought these spikes could have been used for defence against predators.
 As Iguanodons were large herbivores, it is unlikely these would have been used for hunting.